Corporate Credibility Communications

 However, reputation management belongs in professional hands in order to achieve more than just short-term effects and is only successful in the long term with a strategic orientation.

-Checklist Corporate Communications: Which topics concern decision-makers for Corporate Communications?
+Checklist Corporate Communications: Which topics and instruments concern corporate communications decision makers?

 - Communicate strategic planning and management goals

 - Improve company appearance / Present my company correctly and better